nermeenElmesalmy/udagram/docs/readme.md

           name: Deploy App
           command: |
             yarn frontend:deploy
+      - run:
+          name: Deploy Server
+          command: |-
+             yarn backend:deploy
+workflows:
+  build-and-test:
+    jobs:
+      - build

 ```
+## Testing
+This project contains two different test suite: unit tests and End-To-End tests(e2e).
+Follow these steps to run the tests.

+cd starter/udagram-frontend
+yarn test
+yarn e2e
+There are no Unit test on the back-end

+Unit Tests:
+Unit tests are using the Jasmine Framework.

+End-to-End Tests:
+The e2e tests are using Protractor and Jasmine.

 ## the frontend link in aws:
 http://full-stack-ner.s3-website-us-east-1.amazonaws.com
 ##  Copyright and licensing information